geo4libcamp/geo4libcamp.github.io/README.md

 ## Deprecated website for the Geo4LibCamp Unconference.

-See current site here: https:geo4libcamp.org
+See current site can be found here: [https:geo4libcamp.org](https:geo4libcamp.org)

+Links to this repository have been redirected to [https:geo4libcamp.org](https:geo4libcamp.org)